 Much of investing is goal-based—for example, saving for retirement, to buy a home, or to fund a child's education.
 That makes it easy to understand how long you may need to be invested in order to hit your goals.

 You simply don't know which outcome you're going to get.
-Even if you have nerves of steel and ice water in your veins, it would still be a bad idea to invest all of your savings in stocks if you need your money in just 1 year.
+Even if you have nerves of steel and ice water in your veins, it would still be a bad idea to invest all of your savings in stocks if you need your money fewer than 2 years.
 No one knows what the market will do: Your investments could smoothly appreciate in value, or you could end up losing half of your hard-earned savings simply because it was a bad year in the market.
 If you needed the cash and had to sell your stocks in this situation, your money wouldn't have a chance to recover from the negative short-term performance.

 Being able to stick with your plan through the ups and downs of the market is vital, because staying invested over many years is nearly always preferable to the alternative—letting time go by when you're not in the market.